 Too many kids are getting seriously injured and we want to help reduce the number of injuries each year.
 The result of these injuries is dramatic.
 If the injured rider is lucky they may only end up with months of inactivity while they heal.
 Unfortunately the harsh reality is that the injured too often ends up with life-long pain, long term disability, brain damage, paralysis, or even on occasion death.
-At Millcreek Gymnastics and Cheer we teach snowboarders and skiers how to flip on their boards so they can learn in a safer way.
+At Millcreek Gymnastics and Cheer we teach snowboard/ski how to flip on their boards so they can learn in a safer way.

 Boarders injured in terrain parks required admission to hospital and were 23% more likely to need transportation to hospital.
 Video analyses performed in the USA have shown that in particular, landing inverted in a terrain park after a jump goes wrong is bad news.
 Not rocket science of course, but further proof that you really need to be sure you know what you are doing before trying these things out.
 Of those injured in a terrain park, 92% reported themselves to be experts.”

 Parents never want their child to get hurt.
 They also know that their kids are going to try things whether they tell them how dangerous it is or not.
-This program is specifically designed to educate snowboarders and skiers on the potential dangers and on how to properly execute the skills.
+This program is specifically designed to educate snowboard/ski on the potential dangers and on how to properly execute the skills.
 Most importantly they get to practice executing the skills so they have a better chance at safe attempts when they do try it on the snow.

 Our program teaches boarders ‘air awareness’, which is the skill of knowing your position in the air relative to the ground.
 People with good air awareness are better at aligning their bodies properly to keep from landing on their head, neck or back.
 They also develop a sense of how to fall more effectively to minimize injury.
 Creating air awareness comes down to practice.
 In our program people can develop that air awareness in a safer, more controlled environment.

 Being in a bungee belt system improves upon this by allowing the athlete to practice with their skis or snowboard on.
 Trying the skills on a trampoline without the use of a bungee belt system is just as dangerous (possibly more dangerous) than trying it on the snow.
 By using the bungee system athletes do not need to focus on a correct landing while first learning the skills.
 The point when you land or impact the ground is when injury occurs.
 The bungee system teaches you how to master everything in the air so that you can properly position yourself to land correctly or land in a safer manner.

 With the prevalence of higher level skills and more people attempting these skills the old methods for learning are no longer sufficient.
 We have seen the effects of just going for it and unfortunately too often it ends in disaster.
 Today’s snowboarders and skiers need a safer way to learn the aerial skills they want to master.
-Bouncing and flipping in the bungee belt teaches riders how to: prevent injuries, improve their technique, learn higher level skills (like the corked out tricks you see in the videos), and most importantly it teaches them air awareness.
-Our bungee belt training program provides the way to learn in a safer manner.
+Bouncing and flipping in the bungee belt teaches riders how to: prevent injuries, improve their technique, learn higher level skills. (like the corked out tricks you see in the videos), and most importantly it teaches them air awareness.
+Our bungee belt training program is fun and provides the way to learn in a safer manner.